European Schools, American Schools: 12 Key Differences

 11. Distribution of school holidays

-The difference here between American and German schools is that in Germany, school holidays are distributed more evenly throughout the school year.
+The difference here between American and Europe schools is that in Europe, school holidays are distributed more evenly throughout the school year.
 This surely has led to the (mis)perception that we are constantly on vacation, but I digress.
 Consistent among all German states is that the summer holiday is six weeks.
 The start and end dates are staggered from state to state to avoid mass overcrowding of German highways and airports accommodating vacationers.

 Depending on your (German) state, Fall holidays will be either one or two weeks and fall (ha!) somewhere between mid- to late-October.
 Winter break is two weeks, “Fasching” break–falling anywhere from early February to mid-March, depending on the year, usually scores school kids two days off on a Monday and Tuesday.
 Following this comes Spring break, falling to encompass the Easter holiday.
 Again, depending on your state, this will be one or two weeks.
 May and June include a smattering of traditional church holidays with funny names that result in a string of 3-4 day weekends.